1. Blot Stains – Don’t Scrub Or Rub

 3. Easily Remove Wax Using Heat

 Many of our customers have the odd candle wax spill here and there.
-And at first attempt, it can appear impossible to remove without pulling a bunch of fibres out with it!
+And at first attempt, it can appear impossible to remove without pulling a bunch of fibers out with it!
 But candle wax is usually easily removed by safely applying heat.
 Simply place a clean cloth over the wax that is embedded into the carpet and place a warm iron on top of the cloth to heat the wax.
 Then use a blunt knife or similar instrument to scrape off the wax.

 4. Vacuum Regularly

 It’s just good common sense to vacuum your carpets every few days.
-Regular vacuuming keeps your carpets looking great, and more importantly, removes the dust and soiling that agitates and degrades the carpet fibres.
+Regular vacuuming keeps your carpets looking great, and more importantly, removes the dust and soiling that agitates and degrades the carpet fibers.
 Adhering to this simple step will add years to the life of your carpets.

 5. Invest In Quality Carpet & Fabric Protection

 Carpet protection such as Scotchgard helps to protect your carpets and upholstery from spills becoming permanent stains and makes them easier to remove.
-It also helps prevent dry soils from sticking to the carpet fibres and acting as an abrasive.
+It also helps prevent dry soils from sticking to the carpet fibers and acting as an abrasive.
 If you’ve invested in high quality carpets, then a good stain protector is worth the small cost.